 With over 370 different degrees including bachelor’s, master’s, doctoral degrees and graduate diplomas, the university has a lot to offer across its three campuses and 16 faculties.
 Its multicultural community brings together students and members of staff from over 100 countries around the world.

 NUS enables students to design their university pathway to focus on their preferred subjects.
 Resources include the 1.5 million titles kept in seven libraries.
-Thanks to the NUS Overseas Programme and the partnership with other universities, students can also study and travel abroad.
+The NUS Overseas Programme and the partnership with other universities ensure that students can also study and travel abroad.

 NUS has particular research strength in fields include engineering, environmental studies and physical science.